 Mobile Filmmaking camp is just what you need!

-Join me in this one-week, 15-hour filmmaking camp in June 2018!
+Join us in this one-week, 15-hour filmmaking camp in June 2019!
 From 9 AM to noon for five days you will immerse yourself in the art of proper filmmaking with an iPhone or iPod Touch.
 Learn how to make videos with your mobile device to tell stories that entertain your audience.
 Who is your audience, you ask?

-- Your teachers: use what you learn during this camp to do a video story for a school project assignment next fall.
+Your teachers: use what you learn during this camp to do a video story for a school project assignment in the fall.

-- The World: or maybe you want to start a YouTube channel to share something you know a lot about.
+The World: or maybe you want to start a YouTube or Vimeo channel to share something you know a lot about.
 Or, perhaps, your goal is to make better SnapChat or Instagram Stories.

 Monday and Wednesday: Video making boot camp - comprehensive intro to shooting video with an iPhone or iPod Touch with lots of hands-on practice and the production of several short videos.
 You will learn what makes a good story, how to use a variety of video clips to tell it, and how to edit and narrate your video.
 (See the Mobile Video Storytelling course for details.)
 Location: instructor’s garage classroom

-Tuesday: Teams of two will meet and chat with merchant to be recorded along with capturing video sequences of work place activities.
-Teams will meet at pre-arranged location to go over recording experience and review captured video.
+Tuesday: Teams of two along with a staff member will meet and chat with an assigned merchant to be recorded along with capturing video sequences of work place activities.
+Teams and staff member will meet at pre-arranged location to go over recording experience and review captured video.
 Begin learning about editing video clips together.
 Location: Downtown Lynchburg

-Thursday: Teams will return to their merchant and interview “main character” to get sound bites for final video and retake any shots or get new shots.
-Meet together to work on selecting sound bites for final video.
+Thursday: Teams and staff member will return to their assigned merchant and interview the “main character” to get sound bites for final video and retake any shots or get new shots.
+Afterwards teams and their staff member meet together to work on selecting sound bites for final video.
 Location: Downtown Lynchburg

 Friday: Put finishing touches on final video by adding voiceovers.
 The camp finale will be a “Student Filmmaker Gala Screening” and take place at 11:30 on Friday.
 Location: instructor’s garage classroom